 These results suggest a model in which the local nitrate supply induces cytokinin biosynthesis in roots and leads to cytokinin accumulation in the shoot, likely by direct movement through xylem (23, 27).
 Translocation of cytokinin in the shoot would act as a global integrator of the nitrate status from all root systems of the plant, solving the problem of requiring distinct signals from all isolated roots.
 The model also predicts the existence of a second modifying descending signal to instruct the root system to proliferate.
 The shoot-derived cytokinin signal could either act in combination with a local NO3--derived signal or be guided directionally into a specific root system driven by the NO3- supply (Fig. 3C).
+[Sandrine: It’s a pretty model.
+Is there any way to radioactively trace this behavior?]

 Overall, the flexible strategies of root nitrate foraging can be viewed as a complex decision-making process, such as a decision tree from the perspective of a given isolated root system (Fig. 4).
 Root behavior is influenced by multiple inputs and their spatial origin, which can be modeled as different levels of the tree.
 For example, roots may shut down foraging when a root system and its isolated counterparts are in a nitrogen rich environment (Fig. 4, top leaf) but override this program when another root system of the plant is starved for nitrogen (Fig. 4, second from top leaf).
 Crop improvement and domestication has frequently targeted the plant’s intrinsic programs to balance its modular growth, such as the ratio between grain and total biomass.
 The results show how canonical signaling pathways are used by the plant to coordinate a complex strategy that can be altered through potentially simple signaling cues.